JTKromer/pdsnd_github/README.md

 Bikeshare

 ### Description
 This is an end-user terminal to interactively explore data from a bikeshare data operating in Chicago, Newy York City and Washington DC.
+End users select a city to explore, via terminal questions and prompts.

 ### Files used
 bikeshare.py